lucyahayes/luicyfruit.github.io/spotify_writeup.md

 ![AudioFeatures](https://luicyfruit.github.io/img/audio_features.png)

+Let's break these down to how they compare with the Spotify API Documentation of typical distributions.
+- **Acousticness**: This typically sees a distribtion that's U shaped, with a high skew towards a 0 value that dips, and has a slight upturn at values approaching 1.
+My distribution is heavily skewed towards 0, signifying that I listen to **less** acoustic music than typically seen.
+- **Danceability**: This typically has a normal distribution around a mean value of ~.6.
+My distribution is fairly normal, but slight skewed towards higher values. with a mean score of .67, signifying I listen to dancier music than normal.
+- **Energy**: This typically has a distribution that's somewhat uniform, while being skewed closer to values of 1.
+My distribution lacks that uniform aspect and has more of a bell shape, but is still skewed closer to values of 1.
+Thus, I listen to fewer non-energetic songs than normal.
+- **Instrumentalness, Liveness, Speechiness, Tempo,** and **Valence**: All look very similar to the distribtions provided by Spotify.

+Overall, it seems I listen to music that is less acoustic, more dance-y, and avoid non-energetic music than the distribution of music available on Spotify.

 Let's look into the variety of my music taste a little more.
 I want to compare the standard deviations of each feature to see if there are categories where I am more open-minded.
 Since all audio features above are on a scale from 0 - 1, we can look at them all simultaneously.
 Understanding instrumentalness had a high number of 0's to begin with, I removed them temporarily after looking at the standard deviation with and without them

 ![FeaturesStdDev](https://luicyfruit.github.io/img/feature_stddev.png)

 It seems I have a more narrow taste in music when it comes to speechiness, liveness, and danceability, than I do for other features such as instrumentalness, acousticness, or valence.
+It's interesting to note that Danceability, Acousticness, and Energy were features that distinguished my taste from the distribution of music on Spotify, however of those three, danceability had a low standard deviation.
+Thus, the danceability of a song seems to play a very important role in how I choose music.

 Adding back in features like duration, tempo, and popularity, next i checked how they are correlated:

 ![Heatmap](https://luicyfruit.github.io/img/features_heatmap.png)

-Loudness and energy seem highly correlated (keeping in mind for any model building in the future), which makes sense.
+Loudness and energy are highly correlated (keeping in mind for any model building in the future), which makes sense.
 Those were the only two variables with a correlation above .7.
 Acousticness and Energy were also negatively correlated (-0.63).

 ## 2.4 Key
 The way Spotify API classifies keys is using Pitch Class notation, where C = 0, C# = 1, D = 2, all the way up to B = 11.
 The audio features also include mode, which indicates if the key is major or minor (1 and 0 respectively) - thus resulting in 22 possible keys.
 For readability, I added a categorical variable of major/minor.